Progressive Youth (Croatia): Emergence

 A wide-ranging youth movement started to take shape in Croatia-Slavonia in 1895.
 Its two components were the Croatian modernists and the Progressive Youth in the fields of art and politics, respectively.
 The political movement emerged in relation to a protest by Zagreb University students on the occasion of a visit by Emperor Franz Joseph to Zagreb.
 During the visit, three protests took place.
 On the first day of the Imperial visit, a group including Ivo Frank, a son of a prominent member of the Party of Rights, Josip Frank, created a disturbance at the Serbian Orthodox Cathedral, calling for removal of a Serbian tricolour flown at the church building.
 Then, Ivo's brother Vladimir joined a group unsuccessfully attempting to remove a Hungarian flag placed on a triumphal arch erected for the Imperial visit near the Main Railway Station.
 In response, a few ethnic Hungarians assaulted the Frank brothers to avenge the attack against the Hungarian flag.
 On the final day of the Emperor's visit, a group of 70 to 80 students, led by Vladimir Vidrić, marched from the university to the Ban Jelačić Square and burnt a Hungarian tricolour.
 The flag burning protest, devised by Stjepan Radić, who had already been expelled from the Zagreb University for political activities, was explained by the students as directed against violations of the Settlement.

 Fifty-three people were arrested and brought to a trial for participation in the flag burning on charges of disruption of public order.
 Following a five-day trial, all the defendants except four were convicted and sentenced to imprisonment for two to six months.
 At the same time, the university expelled them.
 Croatian members of the Imperial Council elected in Dalmatia and Istria—Juraj Biankini, Matko Laginja, and Vjekoslav Spinčić—issued a declaration of support for the students and a call for donations to allow the expelled students to pursue their studies abroad.
 In response, a committee to assist the expelled students was established and chaired by Šime Mazzura, one of the Independent People's Party's founders and leaders.
 Substantial funds were collected.
 Radić persuaded a part of the group to move to Prague with him and study there, and a student-assistance committee was chaired by Prague city council member and mayor Jan Podlipný.
-(Note: Podlipný became the mayor of Prague in 1897.)
 In late 1895, six students belonging to the group were enrolled, with an additional twelve the next year and another 22 by 1898.
 The group became commonly referred to as the Progressive Youth (Napredna omladina) before their return to Croatia-Slavonia.